RyanClementsHax/notes/cloud/aws/aws.md

   - service limit increase
     - some limits are hard like s3 object size limits
   - technical support
+- resource tags
+  - can add to lots of stuff that helps with classification, identification, etc

 ## Regions
 - distinct geographic area